Videodrome: Plot

 Later that night, Max hallucinates placing his handgun in a slit in his abdomen.
 He is contacted by Videodromes producer, Barry Convex of the Spectacular Optical Corporation, an eyeglasses company that acts as a front for an arms company.
 Convex uses a device to record Max's hallucinations.
 Max envisions himself on the Videodrome set whipping Nicki, whose image then transforms into that of Masha.
 Max then wakes up at home to find Masha's corpse in his bed.
 He frantically calls Harlan to photograph the body as evidence, but, shortly after he arrives, her body is gone.

 Wanting to see the latest Videodrome broadcast, Max meets Harlan at his studio.
 Harlan reveals that he has been working with Convex to recruit Max to their cause.
 They aim to end North America's cultural decay by using Videodrome to kill anyone too obsessed with sex and violence.
 Convex then inserts a brainwashing Betamax tape into Max's torso.
 Under Convex's influence, Max kills his partners at CIVIC-TV.
 He attempts to kill Bianca, who stops him by showing him a videotape of Nicki's murder on the Videodrome set.
 Bianca then "reprograms" Max to her father's cause: "Death to Videodrome.
 Long live the new flesh."
-Under her orders, he kills Harlan, whose hand transforms into a stielhandgranate after he inserts it into Max's torso slit and explodes, and Convex, whose body erupts into massive tumors and tears itself apart after Max shoots him with a gun fused to his hand.
+Under her orders, he kills Harlan, who inserts his hand into Max's torso slit, causing it to transform into a stielhandgranate and then explode; and Convex, whose body erupts into massive tumors and tears itself apart after Max shoots him with a gun fused to his hand.

 Now wanted for murder, Max takes refuge on a derelict boat in the Port Lands.
 Appearing to him on television, Nicki tells him he has weakened Videodrome, but to defeat it, he must "leave the old flesh" and ascend to the next level.
 The television shows an image of Max shooting himself in the head, which causes the set to explode.
 Reenacting what he has just seen, Max utters the words "Long live the new flesh" and shoots himself.